clearpath-docs/jackal-sphinx-tutorials/doc/JackalTests.rst

 The **E-Stop Test** checks that the robot's E-Stop is working properly.

-This test subscribes to the ``/status`` ROS topic and checks that when the E-Stop is manually engaged by the user, the E-Stop state is correctly reported on the ``status`` ROS topic.
+This test subscribes to the ``/status`` ROS topic and checks that when the E-Stop is manually engaged by the user, the E-Stop state is correctly reported on the ``/status`` ROS topic.

 **ADC Test**